Ggrison/robtex-ip-check/README.md

 # robtex-ip-control
-A Python program to control IP reliability
+A Python program to control IP reliability using robtex API